-SEO from the searcher’s point of view
+SEO from the user’s point of view

 There’s a mass of information online about SEO – pages and pages of results.
-Here’s an annotated screenshot of page one of my Google Search result for “why do I need SEO”:
+Here’s an annotated screenshot of page one of a Google search result from 2019 for “why do I need SEO”:

 The element on this representation that is of the most interest is the featured snippet.
 Google is telling me this is currently the number one ranked organic resource out of 30,300,000 results for my search query.

-If we look at what Google writes about their featured snippets, we gain a bit of insight into their “search philosophy”.
+If we look at what Google writes about their featured snippets, we gain a bit of insight into their search philosophy.
 As Google is the dominant search engine, it’s good practice to learn to think like them for SEO purposes.
 Google writes that featured snippets are selected entirely by Google on behalf of users:

-SEO from the website owner’s point of view
+SEO from the website owner’s viewpoint

-Secondly, getting there requires a long-term “investment” strategy.
-SEO success is a marathon, not a sprint, and there are numerous factors to consider.
-This is not least due to the quantity of websites.
+Secondly, getting there requires a long-term investment.
+SEO success is a marathon, not a sprint.
+The challenge is not made any easier by the sheer quantity of websites.
 In 1994, there were around 3000 websites online.
 In 2014 – a mere 10 years later – this number crossed the 1 billion mark.
 Yes, that’s right, a billion websites.
 And the number continues to grow.

-The answer is to follow best practice SEO to the letter.
+The answer is to follow best-practice SEO to the letter.
 Here’s the guts of it: